JeremyRubin/tornado-trails/README.md

 - python

 ##Setup
-To set this up, simply fill out the config.py file, then run $ python run.py
+To set this up, simply edit the config.py file to your liking, then run `$ python run.py`

 For deployment, you **will** want to run it behind nginx.
 An example config is included.